mozilla-services/syncstorage-rs/docs/src/payload-offload/overview.md

 - Only the dev environment is built out.
 Stage and prod need the same set of resources plus a dedicated Spanner metadata database.
 - Change stream storage cost in prod has not been measured.
+- BSOs offloaded before `payload_size` existed have no recorded size and count as 0 bytes toward usage and quota until they are rewritten.
+There is no backfill.